geudde/attic-chest/pages/04.season-3/17.meeting-38/02.vox/docs.md

 To honour him we strike our noblest string,
 &emsp;From Lethe’s flood his wondrous deeds we save,
 Explore the mists of time with steady wing,
-&emsp;And snatch expiring virtue from the Grave.
+&emsp;And snatch expiring virtue from the grave.
 &emsp;&emsp;True, cries Terpsichore, ’tis true,
 &emsp;&emsp;Let not Hermes’ artful wiles,
 &emsp;&emsp;Winning speech, seducing smiles